fabacab/fetlife-faade/README.markdown

 ### Can I report a consent violation anonymously?

 Yes.
-FAADE will never require the use of your personally identifying information to be reported, nor will it ever collect your personal information.
+PAT-FetLife will never require the use of your personally identifying information to be reported, nor will it ever collect your personal information.
 When you file a report of abuse, you are welcome to include as much or as little information about yourself as you feel comfortable doing.

 ### Can I report a consent violation if I don't have a FetLife account?